Mean curvature interface limit from Glauber+Zero-range interacting particles: Introduction

-In Section \ref{Formal derivation section} we discuss informally our derivation of the sharp interface limit from Allen-Cahn with a nonlinear diffusion term.
+Finally we explain the PDE part.
+In Section \ref{Formal derivation section} we discuss informally our derivation of the sharp interface limit from Allen-Cahn PDE with nonlinear diffusion.
 To study the limit as $K\uparrow\infty$, it is essential to consider the asymptotic expansion of the solution up to the second order term in $K$.
 This plays a role of the corrector in the homogenization theory and, by the averaging effect for the nonlinear diffusion operator, a constant speed $\la_0$ arises in the motion by mean curvature,